 Strep throat can be treated, but beware, because the conventional method commonly used for this ailment, namely antibiotics, can do you more harm than good.1

 While antibiotics are rampantly used in modern medicine, much of their effects are left to be desired.
-In fact, antibiotic overuse is contributing to rising cases of infections, such as Methicillin resistant Staphylococcus aureus (MRSA) infection.
+In fact, antibiotic overuse is contributing to rising cases of infections, such as Methicillin resistant Staphylococcus aureus (MRSA) infection (normally pronounced "mersa").

-According to the Mayo Clinic, an MRSA infection occurs because of a type of staph bacteria that’s become resistant to antibiotic treatments for staph infections.2 In 2014, the U.S. Centers for Disease Control and Prevention (CDC) reported that around 75,000 people in the U.S. had an MRSA infection.3
+According to the Mayo Clinic, a MRSA infection occurs because of a type of staph bacteria that’s become resistant to antibiotic treatments for staph infections.2 In 2014, the U.S. Centers for Disease Control and Prevention (CDC) reported that around 75,000 people in the U.S. had a MRSA infection.3

 Avoid Using Over-the-Counter Painkillers and NSAIDs